-“When you’re out on the stage performing, you’re in ‘show business’ ,” the late Steely Dan co-founding guitarist Walter Becker reminded us, “and Donald (Fagen) and I never wanted to be in ‘show business’ .
+“When you’re out on the stage performing, you’re in ‘show business’ ,” the late Steely Dan co-founding guitarist Walter Becker reminded us in this classic rock interview, “and Donald (Fagen) and I never wanted to be in ‘show business’ .
 We wanted to be musicians and play music.”
 Fagen asserts that, by the time of Steely Dan’s Aja release in Fall 1977, their intentions were much more high-minded than subversive.
 “We wanted to expand the vocabulary of Pop music.”

 The record certainly supports the conclusion of mission accomplished in support of that goal beginning with Steely Dan’s initial Can’t Buy a Thrill in 1972 (criminally omitted from Best Debut Album lists); the tasty Countdown to Ecstacy; the uneven Pretzel Logic; the musical bridge to future glory, Katy Lied in 1975, arguably the equal to Aja in almost every way and possibly the strongest set of songs since the debut; the dark shadowy return to their native Big Apple in decay, The Royal Scam in 1976; and the timeless jewel at the intersection of Rock and Jazz Fusion on Aja the following year.
 But don’t expect our heroes to take a bow, not then and not since.